arojas1/julio-claudian-hairstyles/introduction.md

 Busts were not only for the emperor's, but were typically reserved for the elite classes of the Roman Empire.
 This is because it took a lot of money and resources to have a bust created.
 Even the use of frescoes, though slightly easier to commission, were only used by the upper-middle-class.
 <br><br>

+### Explore
+Below is a YouTube video that talks about haircuts and hairstyles in Ancient Rome.
+Check the video out to get a sense of what life was like for Romans in terms of hairstyles.
+Although the use of portraits are different than everyday hairstyles, they are still connected.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/8DpIo573jV8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ---
 1. <a id="fn1"></a>Department of Greek and Roman Art.
 “The Julio-Claudian Dynasty (27 B.C.–68 A.D.).”
 In Heilbrunn Timeline of Art History.
 New York: The Metropolitan Museum of Art, 2000–. http://www.metmuseum.org/toah/hd/jucl/hd_jucl.htm (October 2000). <a href="#fnref1">↩</a>